Mile Markers and Milestones

-Grateful for every milestone met along the way I am blessed.
-Blessed to persevere and learn from the pure example of Christ.
+Grateful for every milestone met along the way, I am blessed, blessed to persevere, and learn from the real example of Christ.
 Blessed to know my Father in heaven has allowed every circumstance and will use it.
 He brings me to every mile marker and will enable me to pass each one along the way.
 I am closer today to understanding the road map and each mile marker.
-Because of the bumps in the road, I have sought solace in Christ and His perfect word as my road-map.
+Because of bumps in the road, I have sought solace in Christ and His perfect word as my road map.

-I assure you I'm not a fan of a pity party, I may have thought it in years past after say my fiftieth treatment.
+I’m not a fan of a pity party; I may have thought of it in years past, perhaps after my fiftieth treatment.
 Now, however, I see my life as a testimony of His grace.
 “I am here” is a sampling of His grace.
 Having survived the mile markers on the road I travel is a miracle, many times over.
 I need my testimony with pure admiration for the power of God.

-After each moment of unsteadiness in our lives, He is there.
-Many times He is so close we want for His hand to pull us closer, however, it is not for our purpose He allows in passing a mile marker or the experience of a milestone.
-It is not about our milestone!
+After each moment of instability in our lives, He is there.
+Many times He is so close we want His hand to pull us closer.
+However, it is not for our purpose.
+He allows in passing a mile marker or the experience of a milestone.
+It is not about our discovery!

-He will decide the last milestone for each of us and when we return to our heavenly home.
+He will decide the last milestone for each of us when we return to our heavenly home.
 Be excited about the revealed knowledge He has given upon your course.
-Be excited to serve in ways He sees fit and eager to share His roadmap with all who desire to explore the same road trip toward heaven.
+Be keen to serve.
+He sees fit and is eager to share His roadmap with all who desire to explore the same road trip toward heaven.